aml-archive/policies/README.md

 # Open Policy Agent

-OPA runs within Istio as an external authorization service.
+[Open Policy Agent](https://www.openpolicyagent.org/docs/latest/) (OPA) runs within Istio as an external authorization service.
 Istio can be configured to delegate complex authz requests to OPA.

 See [this article](https://istio.io/latest/blog/2021/better-external-authz/) for more.